EiriniMits/Scrabble/README.md

 # Scrabble
-A Greek version of Scrabble game in Python
+A Greek version of Scrabble game written in Python